rellampec/rake-commander/README.md

   1. It does **NOT** support definitions or parsing of shortcuts with **embedded argument** (i.e. `-nNAME`).
   2. It does **NOT** support definitions that include equal sign (i.e. `name=NAME`, `n=NAME`)

-An argument should be explicitly declared in the `name` part:
+An argument of an option should be explicitly declared in the `name` part:

 ```ruby
   option :n, '--name NAME'